 Limited and Binding Child Support Agreements

-There must be a child support assessment prior to a limited child support agreement being entered into and if you are entering into a lump sum binding agreement.
+There must be a child support assessment prior to a limited child support agreement being entered into.
+This is also the case if you are entering into a lump sum binding agreement.
 The payments in the limited agreement must be equal to or more than the annual rate in the assessment.
-Parties don’t need to obtain legal advice to enter into a limited agreement, whereas parties must obtain legal advice before entering into a Binding Child Support Agreement and obtain a legal certificate.
+Parties do not need to obtain legal advice to enter into a limited agreement, whereas parties must obtain legal advice before entering into a Binding Child Support Agreement and obtain a legal certificate.
 The amount of child support payable under a binding agreement can be more or less than the amount that would be payable under a child support assessment.

-For help with determining what suits you best, or to resolve existing child support issues, contact our Cairns family lawyers for an obligation-free initial consultation.
+To help you decide what is best for your circumstances, or to resolve any existing child support issues, contact our Cairns family lawyers for an obligation-free initial consultation.

 Child support is calculated by the Child Support Agency, using an eight-step formula that considers each parent’s income, the number of children and how much time each child spends with their parents.
 Other considerations such as the cost of raising a child and the children’s age may also impact the calculation.
 We recommend you seek advice from an expert family lawyer.